 Ingredients

-How to Make Low Calorie Pancakes
+How To Make Low Calorie Pancakes

 Before we get cooking, this recipe will make 4 small pancakes - some people call these half dollar pancakes.

 So, if you're planning to make them for your family, you should double or triple the recipe.
+It's impossible to eat just one of these, and since they're so low in calories, you can eat a few guilt-free!

 Step 1: Making The Pancake Batter